mozilla/node-convict/packages/convict/README.md

 ### Overriding Environment variables and Command line arguments

-Convict allows to override Environment variables and Command line arguments.
+Convict allows to override Environment variables and Command-line arguments.
 It can be helpful for testing purposes.

 When creating a config object pass an object with two optional properties as the 2nd parameter: